curiousyogurt/Quantum/README.md

 Deutsch.py, Deutsch-Jozsa.py, and Grover.py simulate quantum circuits (Deutsch's Algorithm, the Deutsch-Jozsa Algorithm, and Grover's Algorithm respectively) on a classical using Python and the QuTiP library.
 The code is heavily commented and intended for educational purposes.
 For Grover's Algorithm, sometimes several methods will be given for a single objective (these have been flagged in the code).

 For more information on the Deutsch-Jozsa Algorithm, consider: Nielsen, Michael A. and Isaac L. Chung. _Quantum Computation and Quantum Information_.
 10th Anniversary Edition.
 Cambridge: Cambridge University Press.
-Sections: 1.4.3 (Deutsch), 1.4..4 (Deutsch-Jozsa), 6.2 (Grover).
+See section 1.4.3 for Deutsch, 1.4.4 for Deutsch-Jozsa, and 6.2 Grover.

 ## Requirements